airplanedev/node-sdk/README.md

 You can configure the parameters that your task will receive in the [Airplane UI](http://app.airplane.dev/).
 They'll be passed through the `parameters` argument to your function as an object keyed by the slugs you see in the UI.

-To execute your task, you will need to first [install the Airplane CLI](https://docs.airplane.dev/getting-started/install-the-airplane-cli).
+To execute your task, first [install the Airplane CLI](https://docs.airplane.dev/getting-started/install-the-airplane-cli).

 Once you've done that, you can execute your task locally: